Frequently Asked Questions by Parents

 What are the program dates?

 Program dates change slightly each semester.
 Exact dates are set by the hosting program, not Clark University.
 They may start or end earlier than the Clark semester, and they will most likely have different break/vacation times.
 Please refer to a copy of your student's admission letter from the program or program handbook for specific start and end dates.
-It is important that your student adheres to program rules and regulations, and that the they be present ("sit") for all exams before departing for home.
+It is important to adhere to program rules and regulations, and that students be present ("sit") for all exams before departing for home.
 Occasionally "retake" exams are available and may be administered several weeks after the regular exam period.
 Plan summer jobs and other commitments carefully.

 What about travel arrangements?

 Clark students generally make their own travel arrangements.
 Some host programs offer advice or airport pick up service.
-Refer to your student's program handbook or the host university's web site for more information.
+Refer to the program handbook or the host university's web site for more information.
 Detailed information is often not available at the time of application but will be provided after admission.